PascalCorpsman/mini_projects/miniprojects/WaveShaper/Readme.md

    2. Load a different .wav file that will be reshaped to the new shape
 - Preview the created wave file

+# How to enable preview ?
+By default the application does not use preview, because this is only possible, when using the bass.dll / basslib.so.
+This is done to make "testing" the software more easily, as you now can download the application and run it with no further configuration.

+If you want to use sound preview you need to recompile the code with enabled {$Define UseBassSound} switch.

 ## Hidden features
 Right click on the image "right" of the "->" button opens a save image dialog.